FAFSA Submission Summary: What You Need To Know

 What’s in the FAFSA Submission Summary and When You’ll Get It

-The FAFSA Submission Summary can offer a big picture outlook of your financial aid: your eligibility for the coming award year, information about the schools you are considering, and what you need to do next to prepare to pay for school.
-You’ll be able to access the FAFSA Submission Summary once your FAFSA form is processed, which usually takes one to three business days.
-Only you, the student, can access the FAFSA Submission Summary—not your form contributors.
+The FAFSA Submission Summary can offer a big-picture outlook of your financial aid: your eligibility for the coming award year, information about the schools you’re considering, and what you need to do next to prepare to pay for school.
+You’ll be able to access the FAFSA Submission Summary once your FAFSA form is processed, which usually takes one to three business days after you submit your completed form.
+Only you, the student, can access your FAFSA Submission Summary—not your form contributors, such as a parent or spouse.

-See your name and the date your application was received and processed at the top of the FAFSA Submission Summary page.
+See your name and the date your application was received and processed at the top of the FAFSA Submission Summary.

 After your FAFSA form is submitted and processed, you can find the FAFSA Submission Summary on the Dashboard of your StudentAid.gov account.
 You’ll also see the date your application was received and processed.